The Privacy, Data Protection and Cybersecurity Law Review: Spain

 - anonymisation, de-identification and pseudonymisation: the DPA has adopted an official position regarding the use of 'anonymous' data and open data in big data projects.
 In particular, the DPA has published guidelines on the protection of personal data related to the reuse of public-sector information, anonymisation techniques and 'K-anonymity as a privacy measure' and it has published guidelines on the 'hash' as an pseudonymisation technique;

-- internet of things and artificial intelligence: the DPA has recently published some reports and guidelines on GDPR adequacy to artificial intelligence;
+- internet of things and artificial intelligence: the DPA has recently published some reports and guidelines on GDPR adequacy to artificial intelligence (e.g. regarding the requirements applicable to audits of processing that include AI);

 - data portability: the DPA has published a legal report on, among other issues, the data portability right.
 The DPA stated that the portability right includes not only data subjects' current data, but also their former data (either provided by them or inferred from the contractual relationship); however, the information obtained from the application of profiling techniques (e.g., algorithms) would not be subject to portability.
 Although the DPA's legal reports are not binding, they are highly useful since they reflect the DPA's doctrinal tendency;